 - Mesothelioma that is limited to the mesothelium and has not spread to lymph nodes or metastasized to other areas of the body can also indicate better prognosis.

 Whether the cancer is operable or not

-- Of all the conventional treatments (chemo, radiation or surgery), surgery has the greatest impact on prognosis.
+- Of all the conventional treatment (chemo, radiation or surgery), surgery has the greatest impact on prognosis.
 If a surgery can be performed this can often extend life.
-Therefore, whether a patient has operable mesothelioma (which depends on the size and location) is another important prognostic factor.
+Therefore, whether a patient’s cancer is operable (which depends on the size and location) is another important prognostic factor.

 Tumor cell type

 - As discussed above, tumor cell type (epithelioid, sacromatoid and biphasic) plays a role in prognosis.
 The epitheloid cell type generally has the better prognosis.